Why is Root Cause Analysis Important?

 However, despite your IT team’s best efforts and substantial expertise, incidents do inevitably arise.
 And when an event does occur, you need to have a service availability platform in place that can identify the cause of the problem and fix it.

 That means you need to maintain a platform that will be capable of utilizing automated logic to intelligently and rapidly collect the additional information that’s required to carry out further testing and troubleshooting on your IT infrastructure.
 This is what is known as root cause analysis.
+But, why is root cause analysis important?

-Root cause analysis can be enormously beneficial in terms of driving down support costs and accelerating mean time to repair (MTTR) by automating what would otherwise be a time-consuming, labor-intensive manual investigative process.
+Automated root cause analysis can be enormously beneficial in terms of driving down support costs and accelerating mean time to repair (MTTR) by automating what would otherwise be a time-consuming, labor-intensive manual investigative process.

 One of the easiest ways to understand root cause analysis is to put it in medical terms.
 If your leg hurts, you can take painkillers to numb the pain.
 But only by going to see a doctor for an examination and x-ray can you determine if the source of your pain is in fact a broken leg.

 That’s what root cause analysis does in IT terms.
-It gets beneath the symptom and rapidly enables your IT team to identify and fix the underlying cause, so that it goes away for good.
+It gets beneath the symptom and rapidly enables your IT team to identify and fix the underlying cause so that it goes away for good.

-How Root Cause Analysis Works
+How Does Root Cause Analysis Work?

 To better explain how root cause analysis actually works, let’s take the case of a brick-and-mortar retail chain that relies heavily on point-of-sale (POS) software solutions.
 A service interruption for such an organization would be bound to result in a massive service disruption and likely lead to costly downtime.